Threat of government shutdown ends as Congress passes a temporary funding plan and sends it to Biden

 He also said the United States “cannot under any circumstances allow American support for Ukraine to be interrupted” and expected McCarthy “will keep his commitment to the people of Ukraine and secure passage of the support needed to help Ukraine at this critical moment.”

-It’s been a sudden head-spinning turn of events in Congress after days of House chaos pushed the government to the brink of a disruptive federal shutdown.
+It’s been a sudden head-spinning turn of events in Congress after grueling days in the House pushed the government to the brink of a disruptive federal shutdown.

 “We’re going to do our job,” McCarthy, R-Calif., said before the House vote.
 “We’re going to be adults in the room.
 And we’re going to keep government open.”